alubin03/AD/README.md

 # Active Directory Lab

-### I created this lab prior to creating this portfolio and plan to document and add on to the lab to add here shortly!👍🏽
+### ⚠️ I created this lab prior to creating this portfolio and plan to document and add on to the lab to add here shortly!👍🏽

-i took a Windows Server course and learned a lot about Active Directory basics.
+I took a Windows Server course and learned a lot about Active Directory basics.
 I then completed the Active Directory Basics on tryhackme and decuded to create my own lab to further my skills.

 ### Tools Used
 - Virtual Box